Ece Algan, Ph.D.

 Ece Algan is Professor of Communication Studies at California State University, San Bernardino, and her research focuses on the relationship between cultural politics and media.
 She has conducted ethnographic fieldwork research on local radio, emerging communication technologies and youth for almost a decade in Southeast Turkey.
 She is fluent in English and Turkish, which is her native tongue.
 Her work has been published in several media and communication journals and edited collections, and earned many awards, including a Top Paper Award at 2011 NCA, Top Faculty Paper Award at the Global Fusion 2009 Conference and the James E. Murphy Best Faculty Paper Award in 2003.
 She serves on editorial and advisory boards of Journal of International Communication, Global Media Journal's Mediterranean Edition and Moment: Journal of Cultural Studies.

-Yasemin Dildar is an assistant professor of economics at California State University, San Bernardino.
-She earned her M.A. in Economics from Middle East Technical University in Turkey and she received her Ph.D. in Economics from University of Massachusetts Amherst.
+Yasemin Dildar is an associate professor of economics at California State University, San Bernardino.
+She earned her M.A. in Economics from Middle East Technical University in Turkey, and she received her Ph.D. in Economics from University of Massachusetts Amherst.
 Her research focuses on gender and development, macroeconomics and labor economics.
-She has publications in journals such as World Development, Social Science History and Review of Radical Political Economy.
-Her most recent research projects focus on the determinants of domestic violence in Turkey and the impact of pro-natalist population policies on fertility preferences in Turkey.
+She has worked on women’s labor force participation, fertility decisions, domestic violence, and children’s domestic work in Turkey.
+She has publications in journals such as World Development, The European Journal of Development Research, Middle East Development Journal, Journal of Behavioral and Experimental Economics, Journal of Economic Policy, Social Science History, and Review of Radical Political Economy.

 Mahbuba Hammad, Ed.D., M.P.H.